-I heard that it is legal to travel with pot under Colorado’s new personal use law.
-I am planning a ski trip to Jackson Hole, Wyoming this winter and I’d really like to have some weed for après ski.
-Can I take pot that I legally possess in Colorado into another state?
+Question: I understand that it’s legal to travel with cannabis under Colorado’s personal use law.
+I’m planning a vacation to Jackson Hole, Wyoming this winter and would like to pack some weed for the trip.
+But before doing so, I want to make sure that I’m not breaking any laws.
+Can I take marijuana that I legally possess in Colorado into another state?

 Most criminal law is defined by state statute.
 Criminal codes vary from state to state, sometimes quite dramatically.
 Recreational marijuana and medical marijuana laws are a couple prime examples of how distinctly each state treats the same conduct.

-In 2013, Colorado and Washington State both legalized the purchase and possession of marijuana for recreational use.
-As of this writing, they are the only states to do so, although proposed legalization laws are queued up to go to voters in California and other states.
-Many states have already legalized marijuana for medical use.
-However, over half of the states (including Wyoming) have held out and prohibit possession of any amount of marijuana for any purpose.
+In 2012, Colorado and Washington State both legalized the purchase and possession of marijuana for recreational use.
+Since that time, more states—including California and Massachusetts—have legalized the possession of small amounts of recreational marijuana.
+In addition, many states have legalized marijuana for medical use.
+However, a number of states (including Wyoming) have held out and prohibit the possession of any amount of marijuana for any purpose.

 In some states, such as Wyoming, the punishment for possession can range from a misdemeanor to a serious felony depending on the amount of marijuana in the possession of the person charged.
 A conviction may result in as “little” as a fine and possibly some jail time to years in a state penitentiary.

 The fact that your purchase and possession of marijuana was legal in the state where you got it is no defense to possession in a different state with harsher laws.
 Not even a valid medical marijuana card from your home state will help you.
 For example, Wyoming law does not recognize the medicinal use of marijuana nor a medical marijuana card issued by another state.